Thursday, May 31, 2018

 • The household of Stephanas - 1 Corinthians 1:16

 So, the thinking is that an infant in any of these households would have been baptized simply because of they were part of the household.
 Of course there is no evidence suggesting that any of these households did or did not have infants.
-For that reason, it is pure speculation to use these households as examples of infant baptism.
+For that reason, it is mere speculation to use these households as examples of infant baptism.

 That leaves us with the definition only.
 So, is the definition of household enough to justify the baptism of infants?